Cebu City: Music

 Cebu City is regarded as the birthplace of BisRock, a term coined by Cebuano writer Januar E. Yap in 2002.
-Notable BisRock bands include Missing Filemon, Junior Kilat, Phylum, and Scrambled Eggs, among others.
+Notable BisRock bands include Missing Filemon, Junior Kilat, Phylum, Rundown Genova, and Scrambled Eggs, among others.
 Popular Filipino bands Urbandub and Cueshé also hail from Cebu, but mostly sing their songs in English, and in the latter's case, also in Tagalog.

 The Cebu Reggae Festival is a popular Filipino Reggae and Roots music festival, it now has become one of the Philippines' largest annual Reggae Festivals.

 Lifedance and Sinulog Invasion are rave music festivals held in the city in the days before the Sinulog Festival.
 These music festivals are regarded as among the biggest music festivals in the country.

-The Cebu Pop Music Festival is an annual music festival, founded in 1980, showcasing Cebuano language pop songs.
+The Cebu Pop Music Festival is an annual music festival, founded in 1980, showcasing Cebuano-language pop songs.
 Like Lifedance and Sinulog Invasion, the music festival is also held in the days before the Sinulog Festival.

 On Cebuano musical heritage, the Jose R. Gullas Halad Museum in V. Gullas St. (former Manalili) corner D. Jakosalem St. in Cebu City, holds musical memorabilia of Cebuano composers in the early 20th century, the likes of Ben Zubiri (composer of Matud Nila), Inting Rubi (Kasadya Ning Taknaa) and Minggoy Lopez (Rosas Pandan).

 Since 2013, Cebu has hosted the Visayan Pop Songwriting Campaign, an annual songwriting competition that aimed to showcase songs written in the Cebuano language.
 Founded by multi-awarded artist Jude Gitamondoc, Ian Zafra, Cattski Espina, and Missing Filemon's front-man Lorenzo Niñal through the Artists and Musicians Marketing Cooperative (ArtistKo) with the support of the Filipino Society of Composers, Authors and Publishers.
 Vispop, or sometimes Visayan pop, later on evolved from being associated with the music festival to a genre of the new wave of Visayan pop songs that gained nationwide popularity, even those songs that were not exclusively produced for or presented in the contest.